 Shark attacks, critically wounds woman at NYC's Rockaway Beach

-A woman was critically wounded in the latest shark attack in the New York City area.
+A woman was critically injured in the latest shark attack in the New York City area, and the beach where it happened remained closed to swimmers and surfers Tuesday.

-Beachgoers looked on in disbelief Monday night at Rockaway Beach as she was bitten on a leg.
+Beachgoers looked on in disbelief Monday evening at Rockaway Beach as she was bitten on a leg.

+After the incident Monday, a witness said the woman was awake but seemed to be in shock.

 "The lady's on the stretcher.
-She's bleeding on the leg," a witness said.
+She's bleeding on the leg," the person said.

-That person said the woman was awake but seemed to be in shock.

 "That's crazy, though.
 I can't believe someone got attacked," surfer Yaan Vessial said.